vbobrov/pxAPI/README.md

 * pxGrid API 2.0 only.
 No support for 1.0
 * Private key must be unencrypted
-* No support for Dynamic Topics or Context-In
+* No support for Dynamic Topics
 * Websockets (subscribing to topics) require that the pxGrid node certificate is trusted

 ## Additonal reference material: